ASainio/WISE-Light-Curves/detailed_examples and known issues.md

 WISE light curves of ultra cool dwarfs analyzed with Lomb-Scargle periodogram.

 Hints:
-- To get statistical data of the set it would be advisable to use proper filters.
-Light curves are visually vetted and sources with "F" for given band should be discarded as their solution is failed for some reason.
-Some of failed sources can be re-run if requested.
+- To get useable data of this set it would be advisable to use filters.
+Light curves are visually vetted and sources with "F" for given band should be discarded.
+However outliers migh remain in the sample.
 Another good filter is to set amount of datapoints >= 50 or >= 100.
-Also SNR is considered to be a good filter.
-- When plotting the data one should inspect outliers as some blended sources might remain.
+One might want to filter out low SNR and overluminous sources.

 Known issues:
 - Colormap contains only 20 colors and currently there are 23 epochs.
 Therefor some epochs use same color.
 These are first epochs, most center epochs and last epochs.
+- Light curves in first release aren't flattened by epoch before periodogram.
+There are cases where source moves from or towards brighter star and that causes epochs to be on different levels.
+This decision was made based on LS-periodogram testing on known sources.

-- Baseline is a guess based on which magnitude has most datapoints covering 0-hypothesis range.
-In attached eclipsing binary system it is possible that amount of datapoints on each magnitude is about the same.
+- Baseline is a guess based on what magnitude has most datapoints covering 0-hypothesis range.

-Something to add:
+Improvements for future updates:
 - Use SNR limit when running target list.
 It will save a lot of work when vetting results.
 - Edit metadata posted on figures: SNR?
 Amount of original datapoints without filtering?
 PM?
 Remove W3 and W4?
 - Print amount of epochs!